Patients can find out more and set their opt-out choice at nhs.uk/your-nhs-data-matters.

 The national data opt-out is a service that allows patients to opt out of their confidential patient information being used for research and planning.

 The national data opt-out replaces the previous ‘type 2’ opt-out, which required NHS Digital not to share a patient’s confidential patient information for purposes beyond their individual care.
-Any patient that had a type 2 opt-out has had it automatically converted to a national data opt-out from 25 May 2018 and has received a letter giving them more information and a leaflet explaining the new national data opt-out.
-We will continue to collect and convert type 2 opt-outs during the beta phase, which ends in October 2018, and send a letter to these patients explaining that any recently set type 2 opt-out has been automatically converted to a national data opt-out.
+Any patient that had a type 2 opt-out recorded on or before 11 October 2018 has had it automatically converted to a national data opt-out.
+Those aged 13 or over were sent a letter giving them more information and a leaflet explaining the national data opt-out.

 Patients can view or change their national data opt-out choice at any time by using the online service at www.nhs.uk/your-nhs-data-matters.

 Find leaflets, posters and more information for health and care staff to use, so you can support patients to understand their data choices and the national data opt-out.

 Guidance, factsheets and policy documentation on the national data opt-out.